 The Headteacher ensures that all children know that bullying is wrong, and that it is unacceptable behaviour in this school.
-The Headteacher draws the attention of children to this fact at suitable moments.
+The Headteacher draws the attention of children to this fact at suitable moments as part of the school's values.
 For example, if an incident occurs, the Headteacher may decide to use Assembly as a forum in which to discuss, with other children, why this behaviour was wrong